 This, of course, was just one man’s experience with drug-induced mysticism.
 But the larger point is that, if you go it alone without the guidance of an established religious tradition, there is no telling whether your experience will even be mystical, rather than just an incoherent bad trip.
 If James attempted a drug-induced experience within the setting of a traditional indigenous religion, his mind would not likely have drifted off to see an identity between God and the devil, or good and evil.
 The religious context would define his experience through the shared beliefs of its members, and they could correct his wayward interpretations.
 For that matter, without being in the setting of a traditional religion, there is no reason to expect that the user’s drug experience would even be either mystical or religious.
 Like the millions of hallucinogenic experiences that take place each year among drug users, it would probably be a mind-boggling and pleasurable experience.
 But without the context of a traditional religion, there is no reason to expect that it would rise to the level of being either religious or mystical.
 There is thus no clear moral justification for individuals outside of traditional religions to use drugs for mystical purposes.

 PUBLIC POLICY ISSUES

-Let’s set aside the moral issue of drug use and focus now on the public policy issue.
-Should some drugs be legalized?
-What kinds of penalties should be imposed on offenders?
+Let us set aside the moral issue of drug use and focus now on the public policy issue.
+Regardless of whether recreational drug use is moral or immoral, we next want to ask if some drugs should be legalized and others banned?
+What kinds of legal penalties should be imposed on offenders?
 How aggressive should law enforcement be in catching drug users and dealers?